Study: Employment rose among those in free money experiment

-The idea is to bring people out of poverty with a guaranteed monthly income.
-Supporters say it gives people needed financial security to find good jobs and avoid debt.
-But critics have argued free money would eliminate the incentive to work, creating a society dependent on the state.
+Supporters say a guaranteed income can alleviate the stress and anxiety of people living in poverty while giving them the financial security needed to find good jobs and avoid debt.
+But critics argue free money would eliminate the incentive to work, creating a society dependent on the state.

-The Stockton Economic Empowerment Demonstration sought to test those claims.
-Run by a nonprofit founded by former Stockton Mayor Michael Tubbs, the program included people who lived in census tracts at or below the city’s median household income of $46,033.
+Tubbs, who at 26 was elected Stockton’s first Black mayor in 2016 after endorsements from Oprah Winfrey and Barack Obama, wanted to put those claims to the test.
+Stockton was an ideal place, given its proximity to Silicon Valley and the eagerness of the state’s tech titans to fund the experiment as they grapple with how to prepare for job losses that could come with automation and artificial intelligence.

 A pair of independent researchers at the University of Tennessee and the University of Pennsylvania reviewed data from the first year of the study, which did not overlap with the pandemic.
 A second study looking at year two is scheduled to be released next year.

 When the program started in February 2019, 28% of the people slated to get the free money had full-time jobs.
 One year later, 40% of those people had full-time jobs.
-A control group of people who did not get the money saw a 5 percentage point increase in full-time employment over that same time period, from 32% to 37%.
+A control group of people who did not get the money saw a 5 percentage point increase in full-time employment over that same time period.

 “These numbers were incredible.
-I hardly believed them myself,” said Stacia West, a researcher at the University of Tennessee who analyzed the data along with Amy Castro Baker at the University of Pennsylvania.
+I hardly believed them myself,” said Stacia West, an assistant professor at the University of Tennessee who analyzed the data along with Amy Castro Baker, an assistant professor at the University of Pennsylvania.

-The researchers said that the extra $500 per month was enough for people with part-time jobs to take time off so they could interview for full-time jobs that offered better pay.
-They also said the money could have helped people who weren’t working at all find jobs by allowing them to pay for transportation to interviews.
+Tomas Vargas said the extra $500 a month was enough for him to take time off from his part-time job and find full-time work that paid better.
+He said he was depressed at the start of 2019, but now says he is happier and healthier.

-After a year of getting the money, 62% of the people were paying off debt compared to 52% before the study.
-Researchers also said most people moved from being likely to have mild mental health disorders to “likely mental wellness.”
+“Every day I get to wake up and enjoy my kids,” he said.
+“My wife, we enjoy time together.
+We didn’t have that before.”

+Researchers found the people who got the money reported lower incidences of anxiety and depressive symptoms when compared to another group of people who did not get the money.
+Those findings could be key to next year’s study, which will look at how participants fared during the pandemic.

+“It will allow us to ask the question: To what degree did that $500 serve as a financial vaccine as people were entering the pandemic,” Baker said.
+“The fact that folks went (into the pandemic) in a much stronger position, I think, bodes really well for the ways in which cash can really alleviate chronic strain.”

 People got the money once a month on a debit card, which let researchers track how most of the people spent it.
-The biggest category each month was food, followed by sales and merchandise, which included purchases at places like Walmart and Target, which also sell groceries.
-The next highest categories were utilities, auto and services.
 Less than 1% of the money went to tobacco and alcohol.

-Universal basic income has been a popular idea among California’s tech titans as they grapple with how to handle the inevitable job losses that will come with breakthroughs in automation and artificial intelligence.
-They found an ideal place to test the idea in Stockton, about 75 miles (120 kilometers) northeast of Silicon Valley and once known as the foreclosure capital of the U.S. at the height of the Great Recession a decade ago.

-Tubbs, who at the time was Stockton’s first Black mayor, was eager to try it.

-Not everyone was on board with the idea.
-Aside from conservatives who dislike big government programs, opposition also comes from labor unions that worry about what other types of social safety net programs would have to be sacrificed to pay for a guaranteed income.
-It could cost nearly $3 trillion a year to provide a guaranteed income to everyone.
+Tubbs, who lost his reelection bid as Stockton’s mayor in November, said his goal is to convince state and federal lawmakers to implement guaranteed income programs on a larger scale.
+Aside from conservatives who object to big government spending, opposition also comes from labor unions that worry the government would end other social safety net programs to pay for it.
+Yang’s plan would have cost nearly $3 trillion a year to provide a guaranteed income to everyone.

-“What these experiments don’t tell us is what the impact would be as a result of the tradeoffs that are necessary to implement UBI on a massive scale,” said Steve Smith, communications director for the California Labor Federation.
+“That’s a question these experiments are not designed to answer,” said Steve Smith, communications director for the California Labor Federation.

-Tubbs’ goal, he said, is “to summon the political will to act on what the data and the research tells us.”
-But he lost perhaps his biggest platform in November when he was defeated for reelection by Republican Kevin Lincoln.

-Still, guaranteed income programs seem to be gaining momentum across the country.
+Still, guaranteed income programs seem to be gaining momentum.
 More than 40 mayors have joined Mayors for a Guaranteed Income, with many planning projects of their own.
 A proposal in the California Legislature would offer $1,000 per month for three years to people who age out of the state’s foster care system.
 And in Congress, Republican U.S. Sen. Mitt Romney of Utah has proposed expanding the child tax credit to send most parents at least $250 per month.

 Tubbs said that’s a big difference from when he first announced this guaranteed income program four years ago.